 Stack and track is the portion of the delivery where rotational energy is redirected to linear energy.
 It begins when a pitcher’s shoulders turn perpendicular to the target line, the arm lays back flat and the back goes into hyperextension.
 At this point, the hips should already be perpendicular to the target line.
 The back is arched, the butt is stuck out a bit and the pelvis is tilted anteriorly.
 The shoulders and chest should remain square to home plate for the rest of the distance traveled by the center of gravity (think: belly button), at which point, the lower back snaps forward from hyperextension into flexion.
-That linear torque delivers the arm, which will go from laid back in external rotation to internal rotation as the ball is released, and delivers whatever is left in foot pounds of energy - generated during your stride - toward the target and home plate, like the cracking of a whip.
-When done properly, this movement accounts for up to 20% of velocity.
+That linear torque delivers the arm, which will go from laid back in external rotation to internal rotation as the ball is released, and delivers whatever is left in foot pounds of energy – generated during your stride – toward the target and home plate, like the cracking of a whip.
+When done properly, this part of your pitching mechanics accounts for up to 20% of velocity.
 In the Mustard app, we look for whether or not the front shoulder has over-rotated at release point.

 For a more in-depth look at Stack & Track, check out our blog.